prasannaprakashwork/Multiple-DIsease-Prediction-Using-ML/README.md

 SVM
 Decision Tree
 Results
-Accuracy and performance metrics are evaluated and visualized using confusion matrices and precision-recall curves.
+Accuracy and performance metrics are evaluated and visualized using:

+Confusion matrices
+Precision-recall curves
 Usage
 Upload your blood sample data.
 Run the model to predict potential diseases.